carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

   <img src="{{ page.root }}/fig/02-05-09.png" alt="Upload data with R studio."
      width="636"
      height="418"
-       alt="An emergent window is displayed and the option Select File is chosen" />
+       alt="Select filed button highlighted in the emergent window" />
 </a>

 3. A new screen is displayed on your computer where you should choose the file to upload.